How Do You Give Advice?

 Many elders have shown publishers how to use the Index or the Watchtower Library.
 This helps publishers to find articles so that they can study and compare the Scriptures when they make decisions.
 They learn to do research and to rely on the publications Jehovah provides not only when solving problems but also when going about everyday life.
 By doing this, they “have their perceptive powers trained to distinguish both right and wrong.”—Hebrews 5:14.

 “Each one will carry his own load.”—Galatians 6:5.

 Jehovah gives all of us the freedom to decide whether we will follow his principles or not.
 (Deuteronomy 30:19, 20) In some situations, a person may need to apply many Bible principles, but he is the one who must make the final decision.
 If someone asks us for advice, we may need to ask ourselves, ‘Do I really have the authority to answer this question?’
 At times, it would be best for the elders to help him.
 Or if he is a young person, it would be better for his parents to help him.

 The Watchtower Library on CD-ROM is currently available in 39 languages.
 The Watch Tower Publications Index is currently available in over 45 languages.

-Thanks to Jehovah’s provisions through his organization, we can both give and receive the best advice.
+We are thankful to Jehovah that he has used his organization to help us both to give and to receive the best advice.
 Ecclesiastes 12:11 states: “The words of the wise ones are like oxgoads, and just like nails driven in are those indulging in collections of sentences; they have been given from one shepherd.”
-Just like “oxgoads”—pointed sticks used to guide draft animals—loving and sound advice guides sincere ones in the right direction.
-“Nails driven in” produce stable structures.
-Similarly, sharing good advice can produce stable results.
-Wise ones ‘indulge,’ or find unrestrained delight, in considering “collections of sentences” that reflect the wisdom of their “one shepherd,” Jehovah.
+“Oxgoads” are pointed sticks that are used to guide animals.
+Good and loving advice is like an oxgoad because it guides us in the right direction.
+And just as “nails” are used to build stable, solid buildings, good advice helps a person make good, solid decisions.
+Those who are wise are happy to follow the “collections of sentences,” or wise advice, from their “one shepherd,” Jehovah.